Probal Dasgupta

-Probal Dasgupta (born 1953) is an Indian linguist, Esperantist and activist.
-Dasgupta's interest in linguistics started at a very young age.
-He published his first article in phonology at the age of eighteen in Indian Linguistics the journal of the Linguistic Society of India His 1980 New York University PhD dissertation Questions and Relative and Complement Clauses in a Bangla Grammar is considered one of the seminal works in Bangla syntax.
+Probal Dasgupta (19 September 1953 – 1 June 2026) was an Indian linguist, Esperantist and academic administrator.
+He published his first article in phonology in Indian Linguistics, the journal of the Linguistic Society of India, at the age of eighteen.
+His doctoral dissertation at New York University, Questions and Relative and Complement Clauses in a Bangla Grammar (1980), contributed to the study of Bangla syntax.